-The lesson and its essential question and success criteria directly follow curriculum expectations within strand D of the university preparation course “Canada: History, Identity, and Culture” (CHI4U).
-The specific expectations followed are D1.1, D.1.3, D.1.5, and D1.6.
+The lesson and its essential question and success criteria directly follow curriculum expectations within strand E of the university preparation course “Canada: History, Identity, and Culture” (CHI4U).
+The specific expectations followed are E1.1 and E.1.3.

 Today I will…

-- review the impact of radio broadcasting technology in Canada;
+- review the impact of broadcasting technology, including stable long-distance connections, in Canada;

-- consider how radio has shaped the development of culture or identity in Canada.
+- consider how the CBC, through the lens of CBC Radio’s As It Happens, continues to shape the development of culture or identity in Canada.

 After the lesson, students can…

-- describe the impact of radio broadcasting technology on the development of culture in Canada;
+- describe the impact of broadcast technology on the development of culture in Canada;

 Prior knowledge activation